What Is The Internet of Things and How Do You Stay Connected?

 With the advent of 5G and improved fibre connectivity rollouts across the UK, connectivity won’t be an issue in the not-too-distant future.

 Connectivity drives and contributes to the effectiveness of how the Internet of Things (IoT) works.
-Good connectivity allows for an infinite universe of technological advances within the IoT, from smart conurbations and cars to intelligent appliances and dog collars, the planet is becoming more connected every day.
+Good connectivity allows for an infinite universe of technological advances within the IoT, from smart devices to centre console systems in cars and empowering infrastructure with IoT technology, society is becoming more connected every day.

-Given recent events, staying connected with family and friends has relied on our ability to connect via voice and video calls., not to mention the rapid rollout of home working.
-There are more than 46 million daily users of the internet in the UK alone, all relying on the ability to connect to their friends, family and colleagues using the IoT.
+In a time when we’re able to see and hear our loved ones instantly via the internet and relevant applications, staying connected with family and friends has relied on our ability to connect via voice and video calls.
+With over 66 million users of the internet in 2023 in the UK alone, according to data from Statista, all relying on the ability to connect to their friends, family and colleagues using the IoT, the need for consistent and reliable connectivity has never been more prominent.

 How does Connectivity affect the IoT?